777quality/Hopin-QA-Challenge/README.md

 The following instructions are written for Windows users, commands executed on Mac may vary.

+### System Requirements
 Install Git - https://git-scm.com/download/win
 Install Python - https://www.python.org/ during intallation ensure you configure PATH.
+Download chromedriver for Chrome, and place it into a directory that is in PATH. - https://chromedriver.chromium.org/

+### Follow me step by step
 Open powershell

 Go to the current directory where you want the cloned directory to be added.